imixs/imixs-workflow/src/site/markdown/docker.md

 ### Deploy a new BPMN model

-With the following command a BPMN model created with the [Imixs-BPMN Modelling Tool](./modelling/index.html) can be deployed into the Imixs-Microservce.
+With the following command a BPMN model created with the [Imixs-BPMN Modeling Tool](./modelling/index.html) can be deployed into the Imixs-Microservce.

     curl --user admin:adminadmin --request POST \
     	-Tticket.bpmn \